-New sections 194JA to JT detail how the temporary adverse events rule applies to forests under averaging or permanent post-1989 forest.
+New sections 193-193Q 194JA to JT detail how the temporary adverse events rule applies to standard and permanent post-1989 forests under averaging or permanent post-1989 forest.
 If the temporary adverse events rule applies, the participant will not be required to surrender units for the loss of carbon, but will forgo earning units as the forest grows to the pre-event carbon stock.

-New section 194JT provides for the creation of regulations to, amongst other things, declare what an adverse event is, the scale and size of the event and other necessary requirements.
+New section 193R_194JT provides for the creation of regulations to, amongst other things, declare what an adverse event is, the scale and size of the event and other necessary requirements.